FarronF/limerick-council-meetings/meetings/2020/07/24-Joint Policing Committee Meeting/Minutes - Joint Policing Committee Meeting - 21st February 2020.md

 aware of/or have any evidence regarding extortion/intimidation at building sites, he asked them to bring it

+to the attention of An Garda Síochána immediately for investigation.
+---
-to the attention of An Garda Síochána immediately for investigation.--- **3.Presentation by Ms. Grace O’Sheahan on the Role of The Community Policing Co-Ordinator**
+**3.Presentation by Ms. Grace O’Sheahan on the Role of The Community Policing Co-Ordinator**

 Ms. O’Sheahan stated that her role is :